MicrosoftDocs/power-platform/power-platform/guidance/case-studies/nonprofit.md

 The team works with seven communities, 17 partner colleges, and a growing number of employers in the northwestern United States.
 Each community recruits volunteers to run the Act Six and Seed Internship programs locally, with centralized support from Degrees of Change staff.

-Before building its Act Six and Seeds Internship solutions with Power Platform tools, the Degrees of Change team faced some operational challenges:
+Before building its Act Six and Seed Internship solutions with Power Platform tools, the Degrees of Change team faced some operational challenges:

 - **Manual and time-consuming processes** for managing program applications and selections, limiting their ability to scale and serve more students.
 - **Lack of integration between different systems**, leading to data silos and making it difficult to track and analyze student progress and outcomes effectively.